Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 In the world of specialty innovative medicines, a “resonant” value proposition is the only way to clear the hurdles of payers and auditors.
 This research provides a roadmap for designing value propositions that speak directly to the needs of financial stakeholders and healthcare decision-makers.
-Link to the Article
+Review the academic study on Value Propositions for High-Cost Healthcare Innovation.

 Defensive Strategic Foresight: Orchestrating the Product Counter-Launch (original language: Spanish)